 The shocking news of a friend’s death came yesterday, a good 2 1/2 months after Dayna J. Browne breathed her last.
 A casualty of cancer.

-“Dayner” was glamorous, buoyant, brilliant, kind, supportive, large in size and spirit, and larger-than-live, a gourmet chef, a fine writer and a lawyer for the public good, first for Housing and Urban Development, and later for the U.S. Patent Office.
+“Dayner” was glamorous, buoyant, brilliant, kind, supportive, large in size and spirit, and larger-than-life, a gourmet chef, a fine writer and a lawyer for the public good, first for Housing and Urban Development, and later for the U.S. Patent Office.
 She was my friend.
 I really loved her.